dreamgrove/dreamgrove/content/guardian/bod-guide/introduction.md

 Note that these suggestions are tailored towards a progression-oriented mindset --- that is, the setups recommended will prioritize survivability first, while not trying to sacrifice too much DPS output in the process.
 These recommendations are aimed at players who are progressing these fights for the first time; once you are more comfortable with the encounters, you may elect to swap some of the more defensive options for offensive ones in order to improve your DPS output. **It is always recommended to play safe during progression: staying alive is far more important than a few hundred DPS**.

+This guide assumes you know the basics of raiding, and the basics of tanking.
+You should know how not to stand in fire, how to face enemies away from your raid, and how to execute your rotation in order to keep your active mitigation up.
+Instead it will focus on pointing out important tank mechanics, how and when to tank swap, and any Guardian-specific utility you can use on that specific encounter.

 Also note that **this guide is a work in progress**.
 Boss encounters and tuning often change during the first few weeks of progression (especially this tier, with limited testing and even more limited number of Guardians present during testing), and new strategies will be uncovered as the weeks go by.
 I will update this guide with relevant new information as it appears, and I welcome feedback, corrections, and suggestions in Discord.

 These are not intended to be comprehensive encounter guides; if you want a more detailed look at each boss and its mechanics, check out [TankNotes](https://tanknotes.tk/).